Now, you may recall from my last

 The plumbing for the sink, however, required three separate trips to B&Q for parts!!
 While we were hoping that we could reuse at least some of the existing plumbing pipes we already had to save money, because the sinks sat lower in the units and we had two overflow traps rather than just one, it was like creating a little puzzle out of the pipes.

-Finally, Wayne decided to just replace all of the plumbing because I think by then (hours had past with him turning the air blue in the kitchen), it was the only logical option.
+Finally, Wayne decided to just replace all of the plumbing because I think by then (hours

 By Sunday afternoon, however, I had a beautiful gleaming gold sink and tap that were like something straight out of my dreams.
 So, how about a little before and after action?
-Oh go on then.

 And what it looks like now… a marked improvement!